bennettyardley/CoinSite/README.md

 Some javascript for the login page transition.

 ## style.css
-The stylesheet for the website.
+The stylesheet for the website